Cadbury: Schweppes merger (1969)

 Cadbury merged with drinks company Schweppes to form Cadbury Schweppes in 1969.
 Head of Schweppes, Lord Watkinson, became chairman, and Adrian Cadbury became deputy chairman and managing director.
 The benefits of the merger were to prove elusive.

-The merger put an end to Cadbury's close links to its Quaker founding family and its perceived social ethos by instilling a capitalist venturer philosophy in management.
+The merger put an end to Cadbury's close links to its Quaker founding family.

-In 1978, the company acquired Peter Paul, the third largest chocolate manufacturer in the United States for $58 million, which gave it a 10 percent share of the world's largest confectionery market.
-In 1979, Margaret Thatcher made an election campaign visit to the Bournville factory in the lead up to the 1979 United Kingdom general election.
-The highly successful Wispa chocolate bar was launched in the North East of England in 1981, and nationwide in 1984.
+In 1978, the company acquired Peter Paul, the third largest chocolate manufacturer in the United States for $58 million, which gave it a 10 per cent share of the world's largest confectionery market.
+The successful Wispa chocolate bar was launched in the North East of England in 1981, and nationwide in 1984.
 In 1982, trading profits were greater outside of Britain than in the UK for the first time.

 In 1986, Cadbury Schweppes sold its Beverages and Foods division to a management buyout known as Premier Brands for £97 million.
 This saw the company divest itself of such brands as Typhoo Tea, Kenco, Smash and Hartley Chivers jam.
-The deal also saw Premier take the licence for production of Cadbury brand biscuits and drinking chocolate.
+It also saw Premier take the licence for production of Cadbury brand biscuits and drinking chocolate.

-Meanwhile, Schweppes switched its alliance in the UK from Pepsi to Coca-Cola, taking a 51 percent stake in the joint venture Coca-Cola Schweppes.
-The acquisition of Canada Dry doubled its worldwide drinks market share, and it took a 30 percent stake in Dr Pepper.
+Meanwhile, Schweppes switched its alliance in the UK from Pepsi to Coca-Cola, taking a 51 per cent stake in the joint venture Coca-Cola Schweppes.
+The acquisition of Canada Dry doubled its worldwide drinks market share, and it took a 30 per cent stake in Dr Pepper.
 As a result of these acquisitions, Cadbury Schweppes became the third largest soft drinks manufacturer in the world.
 In August 1988, the company sold its U.S. confectionery operations to Hershey's for $284.5 million cash plus the assumption of $30 million in debt.

 In 1992, company chairman Sir Adrian Cadbury produced the Cadbury Report (via the Cadbury committee set up by the London Stock Exchange), a code of best practice which served as a basis for reform of corporate governance around the world.
+In 1993, Cadbury Schweppes acquired A&W. In 1995, Cadbury Schweppes acquired Dr Pepper/Seven-Up Companies.
 In 1999, Cadbury Schweppes sold its worldwide beverage businesses to The Coca-Cola Company except in North America and continental Europe for $700 million.

 Snapple, Mistic and Stewart's (formerly Cable Car Beverage) were sold by Triarc to Cadbury Schweppes in 2000 for $1.45 billion.
 In October of that same year, Cadbury Schweppes purchased Royal Crown from Triarc.
 In 2003, Cadbury Schweppes acquired Adams, the US chewing gum operations of Pfizer Inc., for $4.2 billion, making Cadbury the world's biggest confectionery company.
 In 2005, Cadbury Schweppes acquired Green & Black's for £20 million.